capaj/typescript-rtti/MOTIVATION.md

 Creating and maintaining a community solution has some long term impacts to the entire ecosystem: there will be package versions published which ship a particular metadata format, and should it become popular, it may create difficulties for long term compatibility.
 Whatever community solution provides runtime type metadata should be cognizant of backwards compatibility, not just for its own semantic versioning _but support for previous formats in perpetuity_.
 This is a difficult challenge that is exacerbated when end user code directly accesses the emitted metadata.

-# Coupling the API to the Metadata Emission
+# Solution: Metadata via API

 We want to solve the problems we've elaborated above:
 - Provide runtime type metadata to solve existing and future declarative framework usecases